effektif/user-docs/Signavio style guide.md

 Note that the _Apple Style Guide_ defers to _The Chicago Manual of Style_, which Signavio employees cannot generally access.
 An update to this guide could resolve this by specifying a different base style guide.

+Although these style guides use US English, we write for an international audience.

 ## Signavio software and product names

 * **Collaboration Portal**